Homotopy versus isotopy: spheres with duals in 4-manifolds: Ambient Morse theory and the -negligible embedding Theorem

-\begin{lem} Let $F$ be a surface in a 4--manifold admitting two collections $\cC, \cC'$ of caps which are separately disjointly embedded, meet $\delta_{ij}$ on their boundary (in $F$), but can have interior intersections with each other.
-If $F$ has a geometric dual $G$ which is disjoint from $\cC, \cC'$ then there exists a collection $\cC''$ with the same boundaries as $\cC$, which has no interior intersections with $\cC'$, and such that surgery on $\cC''$ is isotopic to surgery on $\cC$. \end{lem}
+If $F$ has a geometric dual $G$ which is disjoint from $\cC\cup \cC'$ then there exists a collection $\cC''$ with the same boundaries as $\cC$, which has no interior intersections with $\cC'$, and such that surgery on $\cC''$ is isotopic to surgery on $\cC$. \end{lem} Recall that by definition (section~\ref{sec:capped-surface-w-move}) the interiors of all caps are embedded in the complement of $F$.
+And in our current setting of the proof of Lemma~\ref{lem:1-2-handles} the geometric dual $G$ to $F$ is indeed disjoint from $\cC\cup \cC'$.
 Note that Lemma~\ref{lem:capped-surface-isotopy} then implies that surgery on $\cC$ is also isotopic to surgery on $\cC'$, which we wanted to prove.

 \begin{proof} Our construction will eliminate each intersection point $p\in c_i\pitchfork c'_j$ for $c_i\in\cC$ and $c'_j\in\cC'$ by tubing $c_i$ into a dual sphere $S_j$ to $c'_j$.
 This does not change $F_{\cC'}$ since $\cC'$ is fixed, and it will be checked that the tubing of the $c_i$ into the $S_j$ does not change $F_\cC$ up to isotopy.